aws-amplify/docs/docs/start/getting-started/fragments/ios/add-api.md

     </amplify-callout>

-##  Add a subscription
-We will now demonstrate how to add a subscription to the application, so that we can receive any updates to the `Todo` model.
+## Enable cloud syncing

-1. To configure your application to use the Amplify API category, open the `AppDelegate.swift` file and **update the amplify initialization code** to add the API plugin.
-The `application(_,didFinishLaunchingWithOptions:)` function should now call `Amplify.add(plugin:)` with a reference to `AWSAPIPlugin`:
+In order to enable cloud syncing you need to **configure your application to use the Amplify API category**.
+Open the `AppDelegate.swift` file and **update the amplify initialization code** to add the API plugin.
+The `application(_,didFinishLaunchingWithOptions:)` function should now call `Amplify.add(plugin:)` with a reference to an `AWSAPIPlugin` instance:

   ```swift
   let models = AmplifyModels()